AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated how ``openCV`` is included to avoid false Xcode warnings about the library not being installed
 - Added CNN module for image processing as well as a pre-trained model (read by the module) that allows to extract center and apparent diameter from Mars images.
-Module and model found in :ref:`centerRadiusCNN`
+Module and model found in :ref:`centerRadiusCNN`.
+Note that for now this module is only built on macOS systems.
+As we are able to test on other platforms we will include it there too.

 Version 1.8.1
 -------------